Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Best YouTube TV Remote Control App: Harmony Hub

 You can watch YouTube TV using YouTube’s own TV app.
 In fact, here’s a helpful video from YouTube TV Help that shows you how to download the app and set this up.

 However, I like Harmony Hub better.
 Why?
 Harmony Hub is the best remote control app for YouTube TV.
 In fact, it is the best remote control app you can buy, period.
 It gives you nearly all of the feature of the Harmony Elite remote for up to eight devices.
 It will let you program activities like movie night we mentioned previously, plus you can also control your smart home devices to boot.
 If you want more info, you can read my review of the Harmony Hub here.

-My top pick 👍👍: You can see the latest price and customers reviews about the Harmony Hub on Amazon over here.
+My pick 👍👍: Get the latest price for Harmony Hub at Amazon over here.

 The Best Remotes for YouTube TV: Your Turn

 So, what do you think about my picks for the best YouTube TV remote?

 As I said earlier in the article, I would love for this post to turn into more of a dialog so I can update it with your opinions and insights as well.

 Do you subscribe to YouTube TV?
 Thinking about cutting the cord?
 If you already subscribe, what streaming media services are you using to run YouTube TV?
 How do you like it?